 RTX 4090

-RTX 4090 Specifications
+RTX 4090 Review & Specifications

-The RTX 4090 is based on the Ada Lovelace architecture and manufactured using the 5 nm process node.
-It was launched approximately 2 years, 9 months ago, originally priced at $1599.
+The RTX 4090 is based on the Ada Lovelace architecture and manufactured using the 5 nm nm process node.
+It was launched approximately 3 years, 9 months ago, originally priced at $1599.
 It features 16384 cores, including 128 compute units (SMs), 512 texture mapping units (TMUs), and 176 render output units (ROPs).
 For ray tracing and AI-accelerated tasks, it also includes 128 dedicated RT cores and 512 Tensor cores, enabling advanced rendering and upscaling features where supported.
 It has a base clock of 2235 MHz and a boost clock reaching up to 2520 MHz.
 The RTX 4090 comes equipped with 24 GB of GDDR6X memory across a 384-bit bus.
-Memory runs at 1313 MHz and delivers a total memory bandwidth of 1010 GB/s.
+Memory runs at 1313 MHz and delivers a total memory bandwidth of 1 GB/s.

 This GPU has a very high thermal design power (TDP) of 450 W. A PC case with excellent airflow and a high-quality, high-wattage power supply are essential for stable operation.

-RTX 4090 Performance Review
+RTX 4090 Performance

 RTX 4090 is an ultra high-end graphics card, achieving a relative gaming performance score of 88.46%.
 It delivers exceptional 4K performance and is ideal for premium builds with a high-end CPU.
 Expect 300+ FPS in competitive games or over 100 FPS in AAA titles at 4K with ultra settings.